Jackson EMC's business development department is dedicated to helping your business prosper.

 Lee was recently appointed by Governor Nathan Deal to the Georgia Public Service Commission's Advisory Committee.

-The Director of Industrial Marketing and Legislative Affairs has overall responsibilities for customer service and community involvement related to business and industrial customers, as well as Jackson EMC's relations with federal, state and local governments.
+The Director of Business Development has overall responsibilities for customer service and community involvement related to business and industrial customers, as well as Jackson EMC's relations with federal, state and local governments.

 David joined Jackson EMC in 2017.
 Previously, he served more than five years in sales, marketing, economic development and government relations roles at Coweta-Fayette EMC.
 As the Director of Community and Economic Development there, he aggressively supported the efforts of local development authorities to recruit new – and retain existing – industries in the cooperative’s service area.